jsosa/outlierml/README.md

-method        = <LOF> for Local Outlier Factor , <RC> for Robust Covariance , <IF> for Isolation Forest outputdir     = Output directory contamination = Contamination fraction from 0 to 1 decomposition = True or False time series to deseasonalization
+method        = <LOF> for Local Outlier Factor , <RC> for Robust Covariance , <IF> for Isolation Forest outputdir     = Output directory contamination = Contamination fraction from 0 to 1 decomposition = True or False to deseasonalize time series
 ```

 The command-line program generates two files: `stats.nc` and `log.csv` containing information on when and where outliers happened.